-LED Behavior Action All LEDS are off when the gateway is plugged in.
+LED Behavior Action All LEDs are off when the gateway is plugged in.
 Make sure that the power cord is properly connected to your gateway and that the power supply adapter is properly connected to a functioning power outlet.
-Check that you are using the 12V DC power adapter supplied by NETGEAR for this product.
+Check that you are using the 12V-DC power adapter supplied by NETGEAR for this product.
 If the error persists, you have a hardware problem and should contact technical support.
 All LEDs stay on.
-Clear the gateway's configuration to factory defaults.
-This will set the gateway's IP address to 192.168.0.1.
-See Factory Default Settings on page 52.
+Clear the gateway's configuration to factory defaults to set the gateway's IP address to 192.168.0.1.
+See Factory Default Settings on page 48.
 If the error persists, you might have a hardware problem and should contact technical support.
 LAN LED is off for a port with an Ethernet connection.
 Make sure that the Ethernet cable connections are secure at the gateway and at the hub or computer.
 Make sure that power is turned on to the connected hub or computer.
-Be sure you are using the correct cable.
+Be sure that you are using the correct cable.
 Internet LED is off and the gateway is connected to the cable television cable.
 Make sure that the coaxial cable connections are secure at the gateway and at the wall jack.
-Make sure that your cable Internet service has been provisioned by your cable service provider.
+Make sure that your cable service provider has provisioned your Internet service.
 Your provider should verify that the signal quality is good enough for cable modem service.
 Remove any excessive splitters you might have on your cable line.
 It might be necessary to run a "home run" back to the point where the cable enters your home.